Skip to content

 A built-in oven is not a television you swap every five years: a quality Bosch, Siemens, Miele or AEG oven is built for 15–20 years of service.
 We say this plainly: if the original price was €600 or higher, almost any repair (heating element €60–90, thermostat €40–70, door gasket €30–50 plus labour) pays off, because a new comparable oven costs €800–2000.
 If the original price was €300, a full electronic board swap at €200 is no longer rational — we will tell you so.

-Kitchen cabinet integration is a separate matter: we work on an oven already removed from its niche and brought to Silmaču iela 6.
+Kitchen cabinet integration is a separate matter: we work on an oven already removed from its niche and brought to us.
 If the oven is built into a tall column or hooked up with a special cable, we suggest bringing in a cabinet fitter or electrician for the removal.
-We coordinate with several colleagues in Riga we have worked with for years.
-After 30 years at the same address and 186 Google reviews averaging 4.3 stars, we are not shy about the direct answer "this repair is not worth it for you" — customer trust matters more than a single invoice.
+We coordinate with several colleagues we have worked with for years.
+We are not shy about the direct answer "this repair is not worth it for you" — customer trust matters more than a single invoice.

 Pricing & warranty